surftimer/SurfTimer-Mapchooser/README.md

 This is an edit of the default SourceMod mapchooser and nomination plugin, it provides functionality for Fluffys SurfTimer or it's forks to display extra information of maps in the nominate and voting menus.

+**This is a fork that's being tweaked to suit my personal needs for my servers, such as whitelisting maps using the mapcycle.txt file.
+Feel free to use it, but just remember this is mostly suited for me!**

 ## Requirements

 * Sourcemod 1.8+